Polygonum aviculare: Distribution

-Widespread and common in Great Britain, Ireland, and Scandinavia.
+Native to Eurasia, now a widespread invasive worldwide.

 Habitat

 It is common on roadsides and arable ground in the British Isles.

+Ecology

+The ecological requirements of this species are fairly modest.
+Its Ellenberg values in Britain are L = 7, F = 5, R = 6, N = 7, and S = 0, which shows that it prefers average light, moisture and fertility, neutral pH and non-saline conditions.
+However, it can be found on beaches so it must be tolerant of occasional immersion in seawater.

+Many species of insects feed on knotgrass, including the eponymous Knot Grass moth, Acronicta rumicis, whose larvae are phytophagous on the leaves.
+The UK's Database of Insects and their Food Plants lists 113 species which are known to feed on this plant in Britain, of which 10 are beetles, 2 are flies, 8 are Hemiptera (bugs and aphids), and the remaining 93 Lepidoptera (butterflies and moths).

 Chemistry

 Polygonum aviculare contains the flavonols avicularin, myricitrin and juglanin.
 The flavanoids astragalin and betmidin, and the lignan aviculin have also been found.
 The diterpene alkaloid panicudine is another known component.

 Fossil record

 One fossil fruit of Polygonum aviculare has been extracted from borehole samples of the Middle Miocene fresh water deposits in Nowy Sacz Basin, West Carpathians, Poland.

 Cuisine

 It formed a traditional ingredient in porridge consumed by Germanic peoples of western Europe, and has been found in numerous autopsies of peat bodies, including the Tollund Man.

-In Vietnam, where it is called rau đắng, it is widely used to prepare soup and hot pot, particularly in the southern region.
+In culture

+In the Harry Potter novels, knotgrass is an ingredient in the magic potion polyjuice.